 I have always been a creative person.
 Legos were my thing growing up, and Barbies, but I was never a drawer, it took too long and I got bored.
-I always took the mandatory art classes and had fun creating and would make stuff here and there for friends and family.
+I took the mandatory art classes and had fun, but would only make stuff for friends and family.
 It wasn’t until I was well out of school that I started getting into painting.

-I started out with one stroke flowers (google it).
-Then in 2006 I moved to California.
+I started out with one stroke flowers (google it), then in 2006 I moved to California.
 I bought my first set of acrylic paints and some canvas.
-I really didn’t know what I was getting into, it was a lot harder than I thought.
-I gravitated towards abstract, anything I could do quickly, not because it was acrylic, but because I didn’t get bored.
-It was an instant creative fix.
-A few years later I moved onto watercolor.
-I started out with watercolor pencils so I could control what I was doing.
+I really didn’t know what I was getting into, it was a lot harder than I thought and nothing I pictured in my head come out on the canvas so I gravitated towards abstract.
+It was an instant creative fix and I loved it.

 I have upgraded quite a bit since then, and I’m actually starting to use a real camera!
 (YAY for me!)
 I still really know nothing about aperture and ISO since it is all automatic and easily adjustable on my phone, but I’m learning.